sickozell/SickoCV/README.md

 **Please donate**
 The work necessary to develop these modules required many hours of work and many sleepless nights.
-Sickozell plugins are and will always remain free, but if you find the sickozell plugin useful, consider donating even just a coffee by following this [payPal](https://paypal.me/sickozell) link.
+Sickozell plugin is and will always remain free, but if you find it useful, consider donating even just a coffee by following this [payPal](https://paypal.me/sickozell) link.
 Thanks.

 [back to top](#table-of-contents)